CUGLiving/CAS-Clumping-Index-Products/README.md

  5) I give a name of exported folder ("CIFolder"), you can modify as you like;
  6) The fast open link "https://code.earthengine.google.com/?scriptPath=users%2Flrvings%2FGMap%3AClumpingIndex%2FUIClumpIndex";

-please cite the following references if you got help here to your work;

 [1] Wei, S. and H. Fang (2016).
 "Estimation of canopy clumping index from MISR and MODIS sensors using the normalized difference hotspot and darkspot (NDHD) method: The influence of BRDF models and solar zenith angle."
 Remote Sensing of Environment 187: 476-491.